muggy8/do-async/readme.md

 <p>The above example is a bit convoluted and if you wanted to add segments to your narrative, it becomes a bit hard as you would have to re-structre your jumps every time you add another narrative branch.
 But that's why you can name your segments and use... </p>

 <h4>this.jumpTo(target)||this.jumpto(target)</h4>
-<p>I decided that havinga jumpto and jumpTo makes it easier for people to forget about the the proper function name and still use it.
+<p>I decided that having jumpto and jumpTo because I cant decide which one is more correct.
 They are identicle to each other in function (reference the same method actually) and will return a callback to the jump target.
 You can use it in conjunction with naming your segments above and modify your narrative this way</p>

 <pre>
 	var narrative = doAsync(function(){